lfsgroup/FeeWise-csharp-netcore/docs/FirmApi.md

 Get firm details

 Get firm details by Firm ID (UUID) - This is the FeeWise unique ID for a firm OR by External ID (string), the partner's own unique id for a firm.
-Both will return the same model
+Both will return the same model Firm surcharge settings is defined here.
+Surcharge price rates can be found as customer variable fee and customer fixed fee per product here: '/api/v3/partner/firms/{firm_id}/pricing'.

 ### Example
 ```csharp